 Prep the line guides

 Now we’re getting a little serious.
 Prep line guides to get your practice game stronger.
 You can use very light pencils so you can easily erase them after.

 Take your time

 DIY-ing your wedding calligraphy is not an easy feat.
 Just figuring out how to and practicing is already hard on its own.
 So if this is your first time attempting this, be gentle and patient with yourself.
 Take your time.
 Enjoy the process.
 Repetition is key to get those strokes going.
-Remember this is your handwriting still, it won’t look like the fonts that you download.
-You only used those fonts as guide.
-Your handwriting is original and no other font will look like it.
+Remember, this is your handwriting still; it won’t look like the fonts that you download.
+You only used those fonts as a guide.
+Your handwriting is original, and no other font will look like it.

 The hack / “easier” way

 If you’ve tried and you feel like it’s probably a little too much for you.
 The hack to an easy version of how to DIY your wedding calligraphy is to try doing just the MONOGRAM! (you and your partner’s initials!)

 Once you feel that your “masterpiece monogram” is ready, you can use Canva if you are looking to DIY your wedding stationery and add your monogram to a design of your choice!

 Remember to use white paper and a really nice pen!
 We’ve made a rough video to give you an idea of how you can do it and how even if we used a regular pen and no practice at all, it looks decent.

 Even if you want to handwrite the full menu, the same hack can be used: